-- -2 The constraint violates its lower bound by more than the feasibility tolerance. - -1 The constraint violates its upper bound by more than the feasibility tolerance. - 0 The constraint is satisfied to within the feasibility tolerance, but is not in the working set. - 1 This inequality constraint is included in the working set at its lower bound. - 2 This inequality constraint is included in the working set at its upper bound. - 3 This constraint is included in the working set as an equality.
-This value of ISTATE can occur only when BL(j) = BU(j). - 4 This corresponds to optimality being declared with X(j) being temporarily fixed at its current value.
+- 1 This inequality constraint is included in the working set at its lower bound. - 2 This inequality constraint is included in the working set at its upper bound. - 3 This constraint is included in the working set as an equality.
+This value of ISTATE can occur only when BL(j) = BU(j). - 4 This corresponds to optimality being declared with XS(j) being temporarily fixed at its current value.
 This value of ISTATE can occur only when IFAIL = 1 on exit.

-X(N) - real array 12:
+15: XS(N+NCLIN) - real array